-Aaj Tak’s Sudhir Chaudhary booked for alleged misinformation on scheme for religious minorities
+Aaj Tak’s Sudhir Chaudhary booked for alleged misinformation on vehicle subsidy scheme

 Chaudhary said that the Congress government had said that the scheme would be made available to those from the Scheduled Castes and Scheduled Tribes, but so far no such notification had been released.

-However, currently, citizens from the Scheduled Castes and Scheduled Tribes in Karnataka can avail of similar benefits through the Airavatha Scheme, under which the government assists them in taking up work with cab aggregators.
+However, people from the Scheduled Castes and Scheduled Tribes in Karnataka can also avail subsidies to buy electric vehicles under the scheme.
+Citizens from the two communities can also avail of similar benefits through the Airavatha Scheme, under which the government assists them in taking up work with cab aggregators.
 The scheme also provides for a subsidy of Rs 5 lakh to buy a light motor vehicle.

 Following Chaudhary’s show, Karnataka minister Priyank Kharge accused him of spreading misinformation.